 This can be caused by toxins, medications, cancer, bacteria, viruses or autoimmune and degenerative issues.
 Liver disease may show in the paw pads as lesions that won’t heal and consist of chronic infections, crusting, thickening, erosions, ulcerations as well as blisters.

-We have ruled out most of these however I am still checking into her diet.
+We have ruled out most of these however I am still checking into our dog’s diet.
 But I did find this product helpful for keeping her pads soft.
 You can also make shea butter yourself.
-The ingredients are edible so that if your dog does lick it off the paws you can be assured it shouldn’t harm them.
-This article is only to educate you on what I have learned so far and is not in any way veterinarian advice.
-So, please Always check with your vet first before applying anything on their paws.

 Here is a recipe I was able to find on the OSPCA site.